 When will users get general access to Summit?

-The plan of record is to provide general access for users to Summit in calendar year 2018.
+The plan of record is to provide early access to Summit for Early Science projects in late 2018 and to make Summit available to the OLCF User Programs starting in calendar year of 2019.

 When will Titan be retired?